The Last Ten Years

 I am also having a life crisis about house deposits/how should the logo for my blog look/the pressure from other people to make babies/my desire to travel all the time/whether Karl will make me have a dog one day/what is SEO and what the devil is a long pin/Brexit/should I start yoga again because my flexibility is declining/can I handle the embarrassment of the lady fart incident if I tried yoga again/seriously, my desire to go travelling again, ALL THE TIME/can I just pretend I’m twenty again?

-Here’s to the next ten years, may they be half as fulfilling, exciting and I hope to get to see even more of this super planet.
+Here’s to the next ten years, may they be half as fulfilling and exciting as the last thirty.
+I hope to get to see even more of this super planet.